jdelon02/agent-os/templates/commands/create-spec.md

 ## Specification Enhancement Features

+- **File Consolidation**: Single source of truth eliminates dated folder proliferation
+- **Feature Tracking**: Easy visibility into all features and their completion status
-- **Architectural Validation**: Check consistency with established patterns
+- **Architectural Validation**: Check consistency with established patterns across all features
-- **Integration Planning**: Identify shared components and dependencies
+- **Integration Planning**: Identify shared components and dependencies within consolidated view
-- **Testing Strategy Inheritance**: Build on established testing approaches
+- **Testing Strategy Inheritance**: Build on established testing approaches with cumulative coverage
-- **Technical Debt Awareness**: Consider impact on existing technical debt
+- **Technical Debt Awareness**: Consider impact on existing technical debt across all features

 ---

-Create a detailed spec for a new feature with intelligent context management and cross-specification continuity.
+Create or update detailed specifications for features using consolidated files with intelligent context management and cross-specification continuity.

 Follow the instructions located in @/reference-docs/instructions/create-spec.md